 MORE: 2023 NFL Draft Order

-Banks’ man technique needs to become more consistent, but he has the athletic tools and temperament to eventually become a scheme-versatile starter on the boundary with additional development.
+Banks’ man technique needs to become more consistent, and he can be a more consistent playmaker — both when getting his eyes on the ball, and when coming upfield in support.
+Nevertheless, Banks has flashed discipline with his technique, and he has the athletic tools and temperament to eventually become a scheme-versatile impact starter on the boundary with additional development.